victornpb/undiscord/readme.md

 1. Install Undiscord:
   [![][greasyfork_icon]][greasyfork_url] or [![][openuserjs_icon]][openuserjs_url]
-  (NOTE: GreasyFork is recommended for now, OpenUserJS is not receiving updates)
+  (Note: GreasyFork is recommended for now, OpenUserJS is not receiving updates)

-1. Open <a href="https://discord.com/channels/@me" target="_blank">Discord</a> in your __browser__ (Not the App) and go to the channel or direct message you would like to be wiped.
+1. Open <a href="https://discord.com/channels/@me" target="_blank">Discord</a> in your __browser__ (not the app) and go to the channel or direct message you would like to be wiped.

-1. Click the <kbd>🗑️</kbd> button that was added in the top right corner.
+1. Click the <kbd>🗑️</kbd> button that was added at the top-right corner.

 1. Click on the <kbd>get</kbd> buttons near **Authorization**, **Author** and **Guild/Channel**.

-1. Click the <kbd>Start</kbd> button to begin wipping!
+1. Click the <kbd>Start</kbd> button to begin wiping!

 ![Screenshot](https://user-images.githubusercontent.com/3372598/86538983-b60c7980-becf-11ea-8cad-1a33950e77fc.gif)

-I made this tool just for you ❤️ , it would be awesome if you could just click the [⭐️ Star button](https://github.com/victornpb/undiscord) at the top!
+I made this tool just for you ❤️, it would be awesome if you clicked the [⭐️ Star button](https://github.com/victornpb/undiscord) at the top!

-> A few extra generous people asked for this, so here you can [buy me a coffee](https://www.buymeacoffee.com/vitim).
+> A few extra generous people asked me for this, so here you can [buy me a coffee](https://www.buymeacoffee.com/vitim).
 Thank you!
-You'll be in my special list ^_^
+You will be in my special list ^_^

 ----
 ### Need help?
 Check out the [wiki](https://github.com/victornpb/undiscord/wiki) for helpful articles, or read existing [questions](https://github.com/victornpb/undiscord/discussions), or post a new one.

 ### Have an Idea or Feature request?
-Check out the [Ideas][ideas] section, if your idea _hasn't been posted before_, please post a new one.
+Check out the [Ideas][ideas] section, if your idea _has not been posted before_, please consider posting a new one.

 ### Found a bug?
-Is prefered that _issues_ follow a certain format.
-If you're not familiar with bug reports, please use the [discussions][discussions] tab instead.
+It is preferred that _issues_ follow a certain format.
+If you are not familiar with bug reports, please use the [discussions][discussions] tab instead.

-If you believe you found a bug please file an [issue](https://github.com/victornpb/undiscord/issues), but please fill the issue template.
+If you believe you have found a bug, please file an [issue](https://github.com/victornpb/undiscord/issues), but please follow the issue template.

 ### Copy paste version
 Looking for the old Copy/Paste version? [here](https://github.com/victornpb/undiscord/wiki/Copy-paste-method)